isc-jmichie/FHIRTOOMOP/README.md

 First, configure the credentials that the Bulk FHIR Coordinator uses to connect to the FHIR Server.
 In order to do so, go to management portal again (http://${group_id}.isc-ohdsiworkshop.com/irishealth/csp/sys/UtilHome.csp).
 Go to Interoperability <- Configure <- Credentials.
 There, create a new credential with ID OHDSICredentials and your username and password (OHDSIUSER and ohdsi1009).
 Save this credential.

 ### Step 2
 Go to the Health tab in the management portal again.
 Now go to Bulk FHIR Coordinator UI.
-Create a new configuration by clicking on the blue "New Configuration" and selecting "Create new"
+Create a new configuration by clicking on the blue "New Configuration" and selecting "Create new".

 Under configuration setting, set the name to "BulkFHIRCoordinator" and the BFC endpoint to "/bulk/r4".